Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/welcome-slingshot.md

 <h4 style="color:#2328B0;">Run Higher-Performing Teams and Successful Projects</h4>

-> create team content; right now we only have projects content; a great project to use otherwise - Q2 Marketing Campaign
 <img src="../images/welcome-team.png" alt="A Slingshot team" width="100%"/>

 Slingshot empowers your teams to achieve greater success by keeping everyone aligned, engaged and focused on their work.
 Your teams are provided with tools to communicate, support each other, and access the resources needed to do their work.